TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 :php:`AbstractLinkBrowserController $linkBrowser`
     Is the surrounding class calling the link handler.
-This class stores configuration information on the complete link browser window.
+This class stores configuration information of the complete link browser window.

 :php:`string $identifier`
     Contains the key of the page TSconfig configuration of the link browser tab this instance renders.

 :php:`string[] $configuration`
-    Contains the array of the page TSconfig configuration of the link browser tab this instance renders.
+    Contains the page TSconfig configuration as array of the link browser tab this instance renders.

 The method :php:`setView()` is called by the :php:`AbstractLinkBrowserController`